thasipablo/boat-cruise-reservation-web/README.md

 In order to run this project you need:

 - To install ruby on your PC.
 You can read [this](https://rubyinstaller.org/downloads/) documentation on how to do so
-- To install sqlite3 on your PC.
-You can read [this](https://www.sqlite.org/download.html) documentation on how to do so
+- To install postgresql on your PC.
+You can read [this](https://www.postgresql.org/docs/) documentation on how to do so
 - Know how to navigate directories or folders at the CLI.
 - Know how to get the URL(https/ssh) of a repository on GitHub.
 - You should have a code editor installed, preferably VSCode.